Rainforests, one of the lungs of our planet (phytoplankton being the other) or monoculture, one of the cancers of Earth. Which shall it be?

 Even though humankind is at the center of forest deconstruction by deforestation, many of us humans are also at the center of preventing or even reversing deforestation.
 Some examples of the most effective efforts include:

 - Finding alternatives to wood for cooking fuel in developing nations

-- Programs of payments for reforesting land that was initially deforested for financial gain
+- Programs of payments for reforesting land deforested for financial gain initially

 - National legislation creating protected forests

 - Stricter regulations on lumber and agriculture interests